Table of Content

 Introduction to SHA

-SHA stands for secure hashing algorithm.
-SHA is a modified version of MD5 and used for hashing data and certificates.
-A hashing algorithm shortens the input data into a smaller form that cannot be understood by using bitwise operations, modular additions, and compression functions.
-You may be wondering, can hashing be cracked or decrypted?
 Hashing is similar to encryption, the only difference between hashing and encryption is that hashing is one-way, meaning once the data is hashed, the resulting hash digest cannot be cracked, unless a brute force attack is used.
 See the image below for the working of SHA algorithm.
 SHA works in such a way even if a single character of the message changed, then it will generate a different hash.
-For example, hashing of two similar, but different messages i.e., Heaven and heaven is different.
-However, there is only a difference of a capital and small letter.
+For example, hashing of two similar, but different messages like, Heaven and heaven are different, however, there is only a difference of a capital and small letter.

-The initial message is hashed with SHA-1, resulting in the hash digest “06b73bd57b3b938786daed820cb9fa4561bf0e8e”.
-If the second, similar, message is hashed with SHA-1, the hash digest will look like “66da9f3b8d9d83f34770a14c38276a69433a535b”.
+The initial message is hashed with SHA-2, resulting in the hash digest “06b73bd57b3b938786daed820cb9fa4561bf0e8e”.
+If the second, similar, message is hashed with SHA-2, the hash digest will look like “66da9f3b8d9d83f34770a14c38276a69433a535b”.
 This is referred to as the avalanche effect.
 This effect is important in cryptography, as it means even the slightest change in the input message completely changes the output.
 This will stop attackers from being able to understand what the hash digest originally said and telling the receiver of the message whether or not the message has been changed while in transit.

 SHAs also assist in revealing if an original message was changed in any way.
 By referencing the original hash digest, a user can tell if even a single letter has been changed, as the hash digests will be completely different.
 One of the most important parts of SHAs are that they are deterministic.
 This means that as long as the hash function used is known, any computer or user can recreate the hash digest.
 The determinism of SHAs is one of reasons every SSL certificate on the Internet is required to have been hashed with a SHA-2 function.